artsy/horizon/README.md

 ## Setup

-The setup script will install prerequisites and create seed data:
+Local development depends on a `.env.shared` file (sourced from S3) and a `.env` file for any overrides or additions.
+The setup script will initialize these in addition to installing prerequisites and generating seed data:

     ./bin/setup